tevador/RandomX/doc/specs.md

 3. `spAddr1` is used to perform a 64-byte aligned read from Scratchpad level 3 (using mask from Table 4.2.1).
 Each floating point register `f0`-`f3` and `e0`-`e3` is initialized using an 8-byte value according to the conversion rules from chapters 4.3.1 and 4.3.2.
 4. The 256 instructions stored in the Program Buffer are executed.
 5. The `mx` register is XORed with the low 32 bits of registers `readReg2` and `readReg3` (see Table 4.5.3).
-6. A 64-byte memory block at address `datasetOffset + mx` is prefetched from the Dataset (this has no effect on the VM state).
+6. A 64-byte Dataset item at address `datasetOffset + mx % RANDOMX_DATASET_BASE_SIZE` is prefetched from the Dataset (it will be used during the next iteration).
-7. A 64-byte memory block at address `datasetOffset + ma` is loaded from the Dataset.
+7. A 64-byte Dataset item at address `datasetOffset + ma % RANDOMX_DATASET_BASE_SIZE` is loaded from the Dataset.
 The 64 bytes are XORed with all integer registers in order `r0`-`r7`.
 8. The values of registers `mx` and `ma` are swapped.
 9. The values of all integer registers `r0`-`r7` are written to the Scratchpad (L3) at address `spAddr1` (64-byte aligned).
 10. Register `f0` is XORed with register `e0` and the result is stored in register `f0`.
 Register `f1` is XORed with register `e1` and the result is stored in register `f1`.
 Register `f2` is XORed with register `e2` and the result is stored in register `f2`.
 Register `f3` is XORed with register `e3` and the result is stored in register `f3`.